-In performing an audit in accordance with GAAS, we:
+In performing an audit in accordance with generally accepted auditing standards, we:

 - Exercise professional judgment and maintain professional skepticism throughout the audit. - Identify and assess the risks of material misstatement of the financial statements, whether due to fraud or error, and design and perform audit procedures responsive to those risks.